rodloboz/pubcrawler/README.md

 ```
 In our component js file, we import the library, get the ENV variable token and define a starting position for the map [lgn, lat].

-Then we initiate the map with an hash of options, including the required style and disabling scrollZoom.
+Then we initiate the map with a hash of options, including the required style and disabling scrollZoom.

 ```javascript
 import mapboxgl from 'mapbox-gl';